adamranieri/2301-ReactNative/SQL/sql.md

         - TRUNCATE - removes data from table
             - wipes the data from a table but keeps the table
     - ```CREATE TABLE pets (name VARCHAR(50), age INTEGER);```
+    - Constraints
+        - Primary Key - non-null, unique
+        - Foreign Key - reference another table and ensure that the referenced value is valid, not null
+        - Unique - we can make a column unique without the non-null
+        - Not Null - we can require a column to have non-null values
+        - Check - checks a given value before it is inserted
+    - Default - set a default value for a given column
+        - if we don't provide a value, then the default value will be used
 - DML - Data Manipulation Language - updating the records of the table
     - INSERT - inserts a new record to the table
     - UPDATE - updates a pre-existing record(s)